Skip to content

 Use caseSimple ACLs on routersPerimeter firewalls

-Firewall rules (also called ACLs, Access Control Lists) are evaluated top-to-bottom.
+Firewall rules (also called ACLs, Access Control Lists) follow top-to-bottom evaluation.
 The firewall compares each packet against rule 1, then rule 2, and so on.
 The first matching rule applies.
-If no rule matches, the implicit deny at the end drops the packet.
+When no rule matches, the implicit deny at the end drops the packet.

 Rule order matters.
-A broad permit rule early in the list overrides specific deny rules below it.
+A broad permit rule early in the list overrides specific deny rules below the broad rule.
 Place the most specific rules at the top and the most general rules at the bottom.

 An NGFW (Next-Generation Firewall) combines stateful inspection with additional capabilities:

-• Application awareness: identifies applications regardless of port (detects HTTP on port 8080, not just port 80)
+• Application awareness: identifies applications regardless of port (detects HTTP on port 8080, beyond port 80)

-• TLS inspection: decrypts TLS traffic, inspects the payload, then re-encrypts it
+• TLS inspection: decrypts TLS traffic, inspects the payload, then re-encrypts the payload

 • Integrated IPS: inspects permitted traffic for attack signatures

-• User identity: ties rules to user accounts (via Active Directory integration), not just IP addresses
+• User identity: ties rules to user accounts (via Active Directory integration), beyond IP addresses alone

 • URL filtering: blocks access to categories of websites